pivaldi/asymptote-exemples-builder/README.md

 # The Asymptote Exemples Builder

+## THIS IS A WORK IN PROGRESS -- DO NOT USE THIS REPO --

 This project provides a set of `bash` commands to export my [Asymptote Examples](https://github.com/pivaldi/asymptote-exemples) to various format like `html`, `markdown` for